-The 11 member Westfield State University Board of Trustees is appointed by the governor of the Commonwealth of Massachusetts.
+The 11-member Westfield State University Board of Trustees is appointed by the governor of the Commonwealth of Massachusetts.
 Each member is appointed for a five-year term, with the possibility of one additional term of five years.
 The alumni trustee is elected every five years by the Alumni Association and the student trustee is elected annually by the student body.
 Each member of the board is required to take an oath to discharge faithfully, impartially, honestly, and to the best of his or her abilities the duties of a trustee.
 While trustee terms do expire, the trustees continue to serve on the board until a replacement has been appointed.
 PENC (Public Education Nominating Council) is charged with the responsibility of nominating trustees to the governor.

-Ali Salehi, Vice Chair
+Ali Salehi, Chair

-Melissa Alvarado ’99, Alumni Trustee
+Melissa Alvarado ’99, Vice Chair

 Paul D. Boudreau has served as an attorney and partner of Ryan & Boudreau, PC, in South Hadley since 1975.
 Boudreau has been highly active in his community, including 40 years of service as a South Hadley town meeting member and more than 20 years as a director and past president of the South Hadley Chamber of Commerce.
 He is a past chair of the Massachusetts Judicial Nominating Commission, past president of the Northwestern Children’s Advocacy Center, former director of Vanguard Bank and a former trustee and past chair of Holyoke Community College.
 Boudreau is a past chair and current director of the Holyoke Community College Foundation.
 He holds a B.S. in business administration from American International College and a J.D. from Western New England University.